lostintangent/gitdoc/README.md

 5. Select the top item in the `Timeline` view to see the diff of the change you just made
 6. Continue to make changes, knowing that they'll be automatically tracked for you (as long as they don't contain [errors](#error-detection)) 👍
 7. At any time, you can [restore](#restoring-versions), [undo](#undoing-changes), and/or [squash](#collapsing-versions) versions from the `Timeline`, in order to "clean" up/manage your history
-8. When you're done, simply click the `GitDoc` button in your status bar, run the `GitDoc: Disable` command, or close/reload VS Code
+8. When you're done, simply click the `GitDoc` button in your status bar, run the `GitDoc: Disable` command

 From here, you can permanently enable auto-commits for an entire repo or [branch](#auto-commiting-specific-branches), customize the [files that are auto-committed](#auto-commiting-specific-files), and even [auto-push your changes](#auto-pushing) in order to keep your repo fully synced.

 ## Auto-commiting

-By default, when you enable `GitDoc`, it will create commits every 30s, whenever there are actually changes.
+By default, when you enable `GitDoc`, it will create commits every 30s, _whenever there are actually changes_.
 So if you don't make any changes, than it won't make any commits.
 However, if you're continuously writing code, then it's only going to capture those edits in 30s intervals.
 This way, you don't generate a massive number of commits, depending on how frequently you save files.
 If you find that 30s is too short or too long, you can customize this by setting the `GitDoc: Auto Commit Delay` setting to the appropriate value.

+## Auto-pushing

+In addition to automatically creating commits, GitDoc will automatically push your changes to the configured remote.
+By default, changes will be pushed as soon as you commit them,but this can be configured via the `GitDoc: Autopush` setting.
+This can be set to `afterDelay` in order to push on some sort of frequency (controlled via the `GitDoc: Auto Push Delay` setting, which defaults to `30s`).
+Additionally, if you don't want to auto-push changes, you can disable this behavior by setting the `GitDoc: Autopush` setting to `off`.

+> Note: When you enable this, GitDoc will actually perform a `git push --force`, since certain operations such as [`squashing`](#squashing-versions) can actually re-write history.

+## Auto-pulling

+By default, when you enable `GitDoc`, it will automatically pull changes from the repo when you 1) open the workspace, and 2) push changes.
+This ensures that your local copy is in sync with the remote, and attempts to mitigate merge conflics from happening.
+If you'd like to modify this behavior, you can customize the `GitDoc: Auto Pull` and `GitDoc: Pull on Open` settings.

 ## Error Detection